efferifick/synesthesia-simulator/README.md

 No. We are literally changing the CSS.
 Making sure that all websites look the same as their originals with the exception of this added functionality depends on how other people coded their websites.
-So far, I've noted that there is no support for mutations in the DOM with AJAX and Google looks a bit weird.

 ### I like this, how can I help?